juliaaviee/graphDraw/README.md

 I made this for a university teacher so that he could use it in his graph theory classes, making them more interactive.
-Current features: adjacency matrix generator, route calculator.
-Possible future features: Directed and weighted graph support.
+Features:
+-Adjacency matrix generator
+-Route calculator
+-Direction and weight support